Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 This is not recommended and is a manual process.

-## 4 Customer Access - external/site access (site DNS, LDAP, etc.)
+## 4 Customer Access - external/site access

 System access to site or external resources (such as the Internet, site DNS servers, and site LDAP servers) was previously provided over the CAN.
-By default this CAN access path remains, but for the CSM 1.2 release it is possible during installation to select system-to-site access over the CHN or CMN.
+By default this CAN access path remains, but as of the CSM 1.2 release, it is possible during installation to select system-to-site access over the CHN or CMN.

 ### 4.1 Traffic separation and routing